oasis-tcs/dps/Contributions/InformationModel/README.md

 This document describes how JADN could be used to define and document DPS metadata.

 ## License
-These specifications are released under Creative Commons [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.
+This document is released under the Creative Commons [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.

 ## Process